phorjax/phorjax/README.md

 ## I'm a Developer, Fighter, Basketball player, and Husband!!

 - 🔭 Check out my LinkedIn profile: [profile!][profile]!
-- 🌱 I’m currently obtaining for the infinity stones (programming languages) 🤣
+- 🌱 I’m currently trying to obtain all infinity stones (programming languages) 🤣
 - 👯 I’m looking to collaborate with other coders
 - 🥅 2023 Goals: Become an expert on Python
 - ⚡ Fun fact: I love to play sports like basketball or kickboxing